Skip to content

 This guide uses a stock photo service as an example and charges customers a 15 CAD monthly subscription.
 To model this:

 2. Enter a Name for the product.
+You can optionally add a Description and upload an image of the product.

-4. Select CAD as the currency.
+4. Select Recurring.
+Then enter 15 for the price and select CAD as the currency.

 After you create the product and the price, record the price ID so you can use it in subsequent steps.
 The pricing page displays the ID and it looks similar to this: price_G0FvDp6vZvdwRZ.